Excel Search For Text (Table of Contents)

 Search For Text in Excel is very simple and easy.
 Let’s understand how to Search Text in Excel with some examples.

-Let’s use the FIND function to find if a specific string is present in a cell or not.
+Let’s use the FIND function to find whether a specific string is present in a cell.
 Suppose you have data as shown below.

-As we are trying to find whether a specific text is present in a given string or not, we have a function called FIND to deal with it on an initial level.
+As we try to find whether a specific text is present in a given string, we have a function called FIND to deal with it on an initial level.
 This function returns a position of a substring in a text cell.
-Therefore, we can say that if the FIND function returns any numeric value, then the substring is present in the text else not.
+Therefore, we can say that if the FIND function returns any numeric value, then the substring is present in the text; else, not.

-Step 1: In cell B1, start typing =FIND; you will be able to access the function itself.
+Step 1: In cell B1, start typing =FIND; you can access the function itself.

 Step 2: The FIND function needs at least two arguments: the string you want to search and the cell within which you want to search.
 Let’s use “Excel” as the first argument for the FIND function, which specifies find_text from the formula.